utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/cleanup-operations.md

 ```

 !!! warning
+Be mindful that this operation happens when Godot has already been partially closed.
+The SceneTree is no longer present and a part of the Godot API has been unregistered.
 The order of execution is not guaranteed.
 Make sure that those callbacks don't depend on each other.